 REGISTER WELL IN ADVANCE

-After you've registered and been moved off the waitlist, you'll receive an email with payment instructions.
+After you've registered, you'll receive an email with payment instructions within about a day.

 If you don't personally have any of these payment apps, it's fine if a friend or family member pays for you.